matban666/restful-booker-playwright/README.md

 An example of bugs observed in the Restful Booker Platform can be found in [restful-booker-platform-bugs.yaml](https://github.com/matban666/restful-booker-playwright/blob/main/restful-booker-platform-bugs.yaml).
 Areas not addressed or addressed fully include securty, accessibility and detail on performance.

-## Todo
-- Admin credentials to be stored in a secure location (github secrets)
-- booking-list.ts, message-list.ts, room-list.ts comonality should be refactored using templates/generics
-- Some tests are a bit flakey due to react components not loading in a timely manner
-- Some of the playwright errors don't give useful information - see if this can be improved
-- Switch between staging and production
-- Get the github action working
-- Get Playwright to use Gherkin?

 ## Known Missing Tests
 - Check price for booking is correct
 - Create room with negative price